-- Students who submit their FAFSA after June 15th will only receive an award package after all required verification documents have been submitted and reviewed.
+- Students who submit their FAFSA after June 15th will only receive an award offer after all required verification documents have been submitted and reviewed.

-- UMBC has adopted the U.S. Department of Education’s Shopping Sheet.
-You can view your Shopping Sheet via your myUMBC account when you view your financial aid package by using the link provided.
+- UMBC has adopted the U.S. Department of Education’s College Financing Plan.
+You can view your College Financing Plan via your myUMBC account.
+There will be a link to your College Financing Plan when you view your financial aid offer by using the link provided.

 One More Step…

-- Please note: in order to be eligible for Federal Direct Stafford Loans (subsidized and unsubsidized) and the Federal Direct Parent PLUS Loan you must be enrolled in 6 or more credits.
+- Please note that in order to be eligible for Federal Direct Stafford Loans (subsidized and unsubsidized) and the Federal Direct Parent PLUS Loan you must be enrolled in six or more credits.

 - Pay your bill prior to the due date and avoid late fees.